hyosung11/Launch-School/Courses/journal.md

 06:17 `length` property is "accessed".

 07:33 Did a couple practice problems with Alex.
 Getting ready to play my soccer scrimmage this morning.
 I want to buy some stuff from REI.
 Should I wait and see if I still want it after the game?

+## 20210830 월요일

+12:01 I lost a day and a half because of my injury and at $5000 per hour that's a lot of money lost.

+13:25 After study session with Juliette.
+I am going to take a lunch break.
+I'm tired.

+15:45 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+JS101 > Lesson 4 > Assignment 11.
+Practice Problem 7
+   * [x] 3.
+Listen to the Huberman Lab Podcast Episode 20 | How to Learn Skills Faster

+2. What will you do today?
+   * [x] 1.
+JS109 Study Session
+   * [ ] 1.
+JS101 > Lesson 4 > Assignment 11.
+Practice Problems 8 ~ 11
+   * [ ] 2.
+Listen to the Huberman Lab Podcast Episode 20 | How to Learn Skills Faster

+3. Are there any blockers or impediments preventing you from doing your work?
+   * After getting speared in the chest from an idiot's flying elbow during my soccer game yesterday, I was incapacitated and couldn't study the rest of the day.
+Today, I am with the kids and can only find short time pockets to study.